 Work With Medical Experts

-Your car accident attorney may also work with a medical expert to fully understand the extent of your injuries.
-This medical expert may also serve as a testifying witness to explain to the judge and jury the injuries you suffered in the accident.
-Expert medical testimony is important in many car accident lawsuits and can help ensure you receive full compensation for your injuries.
+Your automobile accident attorney may also work with a medical expert to fully understand the extent of your injuries.
+This medical expert may also serve as a testifying witness to explain to the judge and jury the injuries you suffered in the wreck.
+Expert medical testimony is important lawsuits and can help ensure you receive full compensation for your injuries.
 Morgan & Morgan regularly works with some of the leading medical experts in the state of Florida.

 Deal With Insurance Companies

-The attorneys in Morgan & Morgan’s Sarasota office can help you complete all necessary paperwork so that you receive the insurance benefits to which you are entitled under the law.
-If the insurance company refuses to provide proper compensation for your injuries, your attorney may be able to negotiate with the company for a higher settlement.
-Furthermore, if the insurance company refuses to pay any legitimate medical claims, your attorney may be able to file a separate lawsuit against the insurance company.
+Morgan & Morgan can help you complete all necessary paperwork so that you receive the insurance benefits to which you are entitled under the law.
+If the insurance company refuses to provide proper compensation for your injuries, your attorney may be able to negotiate with the company for a higher settlement or file a lawsuit against the insurance company.

 What You Need to Know About PIP Coverage

 Florida requires all drivers to carry what is known as “personal injury protection” insurance, which is sometimes referred to as “no-fault” insurance.
-Under Florida’s PIP system, if you do not seek medical treatment within fourteen days after the motor vehicle accident, you may not be eligible to receive insurance coverage for your medical bills.
+Under Florida’s PIP system, if you do not seek medical treatment within fourteen days after the crash, you may not be eligible to receive insurance coverage for your medical bills.

 If you have suffered an “emergency medical condition,” PIP will generally pay 80 percent of your medical expenses and 60 percent of lost wages, subject to the limitations of the policy.
 If you have not suffered an emergency medical condition, your PIP benefits are generally limited to $2,500.
 An emergency medical condition is defined as a medical condition that requires immediate medical attention and could reasonably be expected to result in serious jeopardy to the patient’s health.